-Rule 45 and its Advisory Committee Notes are devoid of any reference to preservation.
-The Rule does require that the issuing party take steps to avoid undue burden or expense to the subpoenaed non-party, and the subpoenaed non-party can either produce the subpoenaed documents, object to the subpoena, or move to quash.
-However, a non-party subpoena recipient should be careful not to destroy or discard information responsive to a subpoena, because the Rule provides for contempt sanctions if the non-party "fails without adequate excuse to obey the subpoena or an order related to it."
+Rule 45 and its Advisory Committee Notes are devoid of any reference to preservation.51 The Rule does require that the issuing party take steps to avoid undue burden or expense to the subpoenaed non-party, and the subpoenaed non-party can either produce the subpoenaed documents, object to the subpoena, or move to quash.
+However, a non-party subpoena recipient should be careful not to destroy or discard information responsive to a subpoena, because the Rule provides for contempt sanctions if the non-party "fails without adequate excuse to obey the subpoena or an order related to it,"52 and some states have recognized spoliation as an independent tort.